avimanyu786/TrajectoryMergeAssist/paper/paper.md

 making it a requirement to manually rename it to the latter to make it ready for viewing on Maestro. ``TrajectoryMergeAssist`` also takes care of this by generating an "-out.cms" file instead of ".cms".

+## Usage Steps

+To be able to use the tool, the ``python-tk`` or ``tkinter`` package would be required in addition to Python on Linux.

+For systems like Ubuntu, it can be installed via ``sudo apt-get install python-tk`` via a Linux terminal.
+For Python3, the terminal command would be ``sudo apt-get install python3-tk``.

+For CentOS type systems, the installation can be done via ``sudo yum install tkinter``.
+For Python3, the preferable command would be ``sudo yum install python34-tkinter`` or ``sudo yum install python36u-tkinter``.

+1. Make sure you keep the TMA.py file in a directory containing the following required input files and directories:

+    a.
+The "-out.cms" file

+    b.
+The first trajectory directory(ends with "_trj")

+    c.
+The second trajectory directory from an extended Desmond MD simulation.

+2. It is strongly recommended to work with the above files from a location like ``/home/username/directory``

+3. Navigate to the directory on a terminal window and run:

+    ``python TMA.py``

+4. Select the "-out.cms" file

+5. Navigate to the two "_trj" directories

+6. The 3 choices will be visible in the background terminal so that you can confirm your selections.

+7. Click on "Merge Trajectories"

+8. Wait until you see the "...Done!" message

+9. The new merged trajectory along-with the new "-out.cms" file can be found in the same working directory.

 # References